alok-9898/API/README.md

 # API
 API demo
 <br>
-learning API creating a weather search engine
+creating a weather search engine using API
 <br>
 By - Alok Sharma